Skip to main content

 You:

-Update the Pharma assignment note in memory: hiring manager’s return date is now 19th July.
+Update the Pharma assignment note in memory: the hiring manager's return date is now 19th July.

 Delete the note about the hiring manager's leave from memory.